List of The Flash characters: Ronnie Raymond / Firestorm

-Oliver Queen / Green Arrow
+Oliver Queen / Green Arrow / Spectre

-Oliver Queen / Green Arrow (portrayed by Stephen Amell; seasons 1–6 & 9) is a former-playboy billionaire and politician who operates as a vigilante in Star City and is a friend of Barry Allen's.
+Oliver Queen / Green Arrow / Spectre (portrayed by Stephen Amell; seasons 1–6 and 9) is a former-playboy billionaire and politician who operates as a vigilante in Star City and is a friend of Barry Allen's.
 He helps Barry in hand-to-hand combat and other skills to turn Barry into a capable combatant with or without powers.
+He becomes the Spectre during the Crisis and guards the new multiverse.
 Amell stars as the character on Arrow.